varsh19/ComputationalGenomics/README.md

-This project was done as part of the "Computational Genomics (BIOL 7210)" course at Georgia Institute of Technology in the Spring 2023 semester.
+This project was done as part of the "BIOL 7210 - Computational Genomics" course at Georgia Institute of Technology in the Spring 2023 semester.

-This was a team project.
+This was a group project.

 The project had 5 different tasks and each of us was assigned to two tasks each.

 I was assigned to the "Gene Prediction" and "Comparative Genomics" groups, which were the second and fourth tasks respectively.
-The work done and the results for both of these tasks can be found in the "GenePrediction" and "ComparitiveGenomics" branches respectively.
+The work done and the results for both of these tasks can be found in the "GenePrediction" and "ComparativeGenomics" branches respectively.